wienerr/Piklist-Documentation/content/FAQ/fields-not-saving.md

 ---
 title: "Why aren’t my fields saving?"
-description: "The most common reason for fields not saving is because a post type uses the default WordPress “custom fields” meta box.
-This meta box actually duplicates the inputs used by your fields."
+description: "The most common reason for fields is a conflict with the WordPress “custom fields” meta box."
+weight: 10
 ---

 The most common reason for fields not saving is because a post type uses the default WordPress “custom fields” meta box.
 This meta box actually duplicates the inputs used by your fields.